Subscribe to join thousands of other ecommerce experts

-A detailed explanation also can be found in the Google documentation: https://support.google.com/merchants/answer/2906014
+A detailed explanation can be found in the Google documentation: https://support.google.com/merchants/answer/2906014

-If you target specific products, you need to map products with your promotion_id.
-The advantage of it is that the promotion will only be shown at products mapped with the promotion_id.
-Of course you can group your promotions by discount, titles etc.
+You need to map products with your promotion_id if you target specific products.
+The advantage is that the promotion will only be shown at products mapped with the promotion_id.
+Furthermore, you can group your promotions by discount, titles, etc.

 Google restricted the types of promotion to ensure that the search results are not affected by discounts.
-So to be clear: the price shown on your Shopping Ad is always excluding the discount.
-The real price (price minus discount) is only shown in the webshop.
+This means the price shown on your Shopping Ad is always excluding the discount.
+The real price (price minus discount) is only shown on the webshop.

-There are some general rules which Google emphasizes:
+There are some general rules which Google emphasises: